aws-samples/eks-access-controls-bedrock-agent/RE_DEPLOY.md

     ```

-- If you have changed anything in Lambda Code either for eks-lambda or opensearch-lambda then,
+- If you have changed anything in Lambda Code.
+Either in `eks-lambda` or `opensearch-lambda` folder then,

     Run the following CMD in respective folder where you have changed the code, run in both if changes are done in both: